Recognition & Rewards

 - Create a strong internal promotion: Building hype and buzz around a new initiative is important.
 It's time to remove your HR hat and put on your marketing hat.
 The key to success is repetition; people must hear things multiple times for the information to stick.
 Don't just plan for one announcement right before launching; plan a rollout schedule that involves several announcements over multiple touch-points like email, in-person announcements, manager meetings, etc

-- Ensure senior leadership stands behind it: Rewards and recognition programs are more successful when employees see the company's senior leadership support them.
+- Ensure company leadership stands behind it: Rewards and recognition programs are more successful when employees see the company's senior leadership support them.
 This encourages employees to get involved and participate.
 Ensuring leaders are involved is as simple as having them contribute to creating the buzz around the program and proactively participating in recognition giving, for example.

 - Training and empowering managers: Managers set the tone for the company and employees; if managers don't initiate recognition, neither will employees.
 So, getting buy-in from them and getting them properly trained and educated on the program's components is critical.